HQL Reference

 The BLOCKSIZE option controls the size of the compressed blocks in the cell stores.
 A smaller block size minimizes the amount of data that must be read from disk and decompressed for a key lookup at the expense of a larger block index which consumes memory.
 The default value for the block size is 65K.

-The REPLICATION option controls the replication level in the underlying distributed file system (DFS) for cell store files created for this access group.
+The REPLICATION option controls the replication level in the underlying distributed file system for cell store files created for this access group.
 The default is unspecified, which translates to whatever the default replication level is for the underlying file system.
+If the underlying filesystem does not support a replication factor, this option is ignored.

 The COMPRESSOR option specifies the compression codec that should be used for cell store blocks within an access group.
 See the Compressors section below for a description of each compression codec.